Maryzix/PokemonProject/README.md

 # PokemonProject
-a website that you can choose pokemon cards and see their power
+a website where you can choose pokemon cards and see their power